Recognising moral distress in midwives

 Understanding and defining the language provides midwives with a structure to go back to their organisations and clearly articulate: ‘look, this has put me in a vulnerable position.
 This doesn't align with my values, and this is what happens to me when I'm put in these situations’.
 To be able to frame their experiences around that kind of language is important.

-“You can be validated - what your experiencing is understandable.
+“You can be validated - what you're experiencing is understandable.
 So much emphasis has historically been put on resilience.
-You're not resilient enough to handle what's happening in this organisation and it becomes a personal problem.
+You're not resilient enough to handle what's happening in this organisation, and it becomes a personal problem."

 “What we want to frame is that this isn't a personal failing.
 This is a result of working in environments that are preventing someone from working in alignment with the way they know they should be.”